Co-author: Justine Davies

 How do I avoid mortgage stress

-To avoid mortgage stress, you also have to be aware that there are some uncontrollable factors such as home loan interest rates and costs of living.
+To avoid mortgage stress, you have to be aware that there are some uncontrollable factors such as home loan interest rates and costs of living.
 Keeping this in mind, there are a handful of ways to combat mortgage stress, or avoid it in the first place.

-- Be realistic with your spending – to begin with the obvious, not spending beyond your means when you first buy a home is the easiest way to avoid future mortgage stress.
+To begin with the obvious, not spending beyond your means when you first buy a home is the easiest way to avoid future mortgage stress.
 Buy a home that will result in loan payments that you can comfortably make – everyone wants a big shiny house, but your financial security must always come first.

 6 ways to cut your weekly spending: